 Sri Lankan President Anura Kumara Dissanayake’s Marxist-leaning party has won the Nov.
 15 snap parliamentary elections, with his National People’s Power coalition now set to steer the island nation for the next five years.

-Meanwhile, the Samagi Jana Balawegaya, or United People’s Power Party—led by opposition leader Sajith Premadasa—had 40 seats and was in second place, the Elections Commission said.
+Meanwhile, the Samagi Jana Balawegaya, or United People’s Power Party—led by opposition leader Sajith Premadasa—had 40 seats and was in second place, according to the Elections Commission.

-Still, the anti-corruption campaigner and political outsider needed a clear majority in parliament to deliver on key policies aimed at tackling rampant corruption, poverty, and soaring inflation in the wake of the island’s worst-ever economic crisis—in 2022, Sri Lanka defaulted on debt for the first time since its independence from Britain in 1948, resulting in its economy shrinking by 7 percent.
+Still, the anti-corruption campaigner and political outsider needed a clear majority in Parliament to deliver on key policies aimed at tackling rampant corruption, poverty, and soaring inflation in the wake of the island’s worst-ever economic crisis—in 2022, Sri Lanka defaulted on debt for the first time since its independence from Britain in 1948, causing its economy to shrink by 7 percent.

-Dissanayake’s coalition had just three of parliament’s 225 seats prior to the snap election, prompting him to dissolve it to seek a fresh mandate.
+Dissanayake’s coalition had just three of Parliament’s 225 seats before the snap election, prompting him to dissolve it to seek a fresh mandate.

 ‘Critical Turning Point for Sri Lanka’